CSBP-CPSE/Canadian-Open-Address-Point-Processing/README.md

    *  Merge all sources into one file, perform a second deduplication step, and assign unique identifiers and group identifiers.

 The final output is a single Canada-wide address file, as well as separate files produced for each province and territory where data is available.
+More detailed documentation for each of the steps is in development and this repository will be updated as it is available.